SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Implementation Details

 Our tries use a fan-out of 16 and hash nodes with the 32-byte BLAKE2b cryptographic hash \cite{blake2}.
 Both the layout of trie nodes and the work partitioning are designed to avoid having multiple threads writing to the same cache line.

-The commutativity of \SPEEDEX{}'s semantics opens up an efficient design space for our data structures.
-By design, they need only materialize state changes once per block.
+The commutativity of \SPEEDEX{}'s semantics opens up an efficient design space for our data structures, which need only materialize state changes once per block.
 Tries need only recompute a root hash once per block, for example, instead of after every modification.
-Threads locally build tries recording insertions, which are merged together in one batch operation (this too is parallelizable by redividing local tries into disjoint key ranges).
+Threads locally build tries recording insertions, which are merged together in one batch operation (which is also parallelizable by redividing local tries into disjoint key ranges).
 Deletions (when offers are cancelled) are implemented via atomic flags on trie nodes; to enable efficient cleanup of deleted nodes, each node stores the number of deleted nodes beneath it.
 To facilitate efficient work distribution, each node also stores the number of leaves below it.

 \SPEEDEX{} builds in every block an ephemeral trie that logs which accounts are modified; specifically, it maps an account ID to a list of its transactions and to the IDs of transactions from other accounts that modified it.
 This enables construction of short proofs of account state changes.
 This trie also uses the same key space as the main account state trie, which lets \SPEEDEX{} use the ephemeral trie to efficiently divide work on the (much larger) account trie.